ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-ietf-dnsop-qdcount-is-one.md

 The clarifications in this document were prompted by questions posed by Ted Lemon, which reminded the authors of earlier, similar questions and motivated them to pick up their pens.
-Ondrej Sury, Warren Kumari, Peter Thomassen, Mark Andrews, Lars-Johan Liman and Jim Reid provided useful feedback to early drafts.
+Ondrej Sury, Warren Kumari, Peter Thomassen, Mark Andrews, Lars-Johan Liman, Jim Reid and Niall O'Reilly provided useful feedback.

 --- back